 This North Shore resort is home to two of Hawaii’s top golf courses.
-The 18-hole Arnold Palmer Course (formerly the Links at Kuilima) was designed by golf legend Arnold Palmer and Ed Seay.
-Turtle Bay used to be labeled a "wind tunnel"; it still is one, though the casuarina (ironwood) trees have matured and dampened the wind somewhat.
-But Palmer and Seay never meant for golfers to get off too easy; this is a challenging course.
+The 18-hole Arnold Palmer Course (formerly the Links at Kuilima) was designed by Arnold Palmer and Ed Seay.
+Now that the casuarina (ironwood) trees have matured, it’s not as windy as it used to be, but this is still a challenging course.
 The front 9, with rolling terrain, only a few trees, and lots of wind, play like a British Isles course.
-The back 9 have narrower, tree-lined fairways and water.
-The course circles Punahoolapa Marsh, a protected wetland for endangered Hawaiian waterfowl.
+The back 9 have narrower tree-lined fairways and water.
+The course circles Punahoʻolapa Marsh, a protected wetland for endangered Hawaiian waterfowl.

 Another option is the par-71, 6,200-yard George Fazio Course—the only Fazio course in Hawaii.
 Larry Keil, pro at Turtle Bay, says that people like it because it’s a more forgiving course, without all the water hazards and bunkers of the Palmer course.
 The 6th hole has two greens, so you can play the hole as a par-3 or par-4.
 The toughest hole has to be the par-3, 176-yard 2nd hole, where you tee off across a lake with a mean crosswind.
 The most scenic hole is the 7th, where the ocean is on your left; in winter, you might get lucky and see some whales.

 Facilities include a pro shop, a driving range, putting and chipping greens, and a snack bar.
 Weekdays are best for tee times.